JonnyMarx98/comp330-cpd/README.md

 This week was reading week, during this week I struggled a lot with procrastination and time managment.
 I didn't do as much work as I planned to do during this week, however I did make a decent amount of progress towards my dissertation and Javascript game.
 I struggled the most with the dissertation, I found it really hard to focus on reading through lots of papers and picking out the useful information.
 Since I only had 500 words prior to reading week I wanted to use this time to write a large chunk of it, I planned on bringing my word count up to 2500, however I only managed to get to around 1200.
 I spent the last few days of reading week working on my Javascript game and found it much easier to focus since it was a lot more enjoyable.
 I made quite good progresss with it.
 The key challenges this week were time management and procrastination.
 To avoid procrastination I will wake up earlier and do my work first thing in the morning, this means there will be less distractions and I will hopefully be less tempted to do something else.
 To improve time management I will start a weekly journal in which I plan out which days I will work on each task, and give myself a goal time to complete it.

+## Week 7 - Beginning 5th November

+The biggest challenge for me this week was definetely the dissertation presentation.
+This was the longest presentation I have had to do at university so far, I was extremely nervous for it.
+I had to present my findings so far, what I plan to write about, and what my method will be.
+I had not done as much research as I would have liked, so I was worried my presentation would not be good at all.
+Despite previously planning on practicing it to my friends or family I only practiced it to myself at home.
+I believe practicing it to myself helped a little bit but it would have been better to practice it in front of someone.
+Another challenge this week was getting properly started on my NES de-make, I had not done much for it at all because I kept putting it off.
+This was very stressful because I needed to do a lot of practice for it in a short amount of time.
+To catch up on the work I didn't do I am going to finish wacthing all the live code videos before next week and work on it everyday next week.

 ## last year stuff below

-## Week 7 - Beginning 5th November

-I got very stressed this week as there were three essays due next week, this happened to me a few times last year especially with essays.
-I tend to leave the majority of essay work until the week before it is due and then I get stressed out because I worry I won't be able to get it all done in time to a good standard.
-I ended up staying up all night to finish the last of the three essays which left me being extremely tired for lectures and studio practice the next day.
-This is something I want to avoid in future, I will do this by working on essays in chunks rather than all in the week before the deadline.

 ## Week 8 - Beginning 12th November